-A limited area of southeastern Iowa was glaciated during the Illinois Episode, around 190,000 to 130,000 years ago (Curry et al., 2011).
+A limited area of southeastern Iowa was glaciated during the Illinois Episode, around 190,000 to 130,000 years ago (Hallberg, 1980b; Curry et al., 2011).
 These deposits are to the east of the mapping area, but the valley configuration and alluvial deposits may have been influenced by the Illinoian glacial advance.
 Following the Illinoian glaciation, this area underwent landscape development and erosion until deposition of the Wisconsin Episode loess began.
 The Pre-Illinoian till is only exposed in drainages and relatively steep sideslopes.

 In eastern Iowa, the highly eroded and dissected Illinoian and Pre-Illinoian upland and older terraces are mantled by two Wisconsin loesses.
 The older Pisgah Formation is thin and includes loess and related slope sediments that have been altered by colluvial hillslope processes.
 The unit is characterized by the presence of a weakly developed soil recognized as the Farmdale Geosol.
 It is not uncommon to see the Farmdale developed throughout the Pisgah Formation and into the underlying older Sangamon Paleosol.
 The Pisgah loess was most likely deposited on the eastern Iowa landscape from 30,000 to 24,000 years ago (Bettis, 1989) and is typically buried by Peoria Formation loess.
 The Peoria Formation loess accumulated on stable landsurfaces in eastern Iowa from 25,000 to 21,000 years ago.
-Peoria Formation eolian materials mantle the upland till units and are present on the Wisconsin outwash terraces.
+Peoria Formation eolian materials mantle the upland till units and are present on the Wisconsin terraces.
 On the uplands, the Peoria Formation is a uniform silt loam; in the valleys the silt commonly grades downward to fine sand.
 The loess deposits in the mapping area are relatively thin, generally less than 4 meters (12 ft).

-The Skunk River deposited coarse sand and gravel associated with glacial outwash (Noah Creek Formation) of the Des Moines Lobe during the Wisconsin Episode.
-Based on the alluvial framework established by Esling (1984), three terrace assemblages can be identified: the Early and Late Phase high terraces, and Low Terrace deposits.
+Sugar Creek and Little Sugar Creek deposited coarse sand and gravel associated with erosion and development of the Mississippi River Valley during the Wisconsin Episode.
+Based on the alluvial framework established by Esling (1984), three terrace assemblages can be identified: the Early and Late

+Phase high terraces, and Low Terrace deposits.
 The high terraces are characterized by the presence of Peoria and Pisgah formation sediments overlying alluvium, with or without the intervening Sangamon Paleosol.
-Low

-Terrace deposits are younger and not overlain by the Peoria loess.
-These terraces are found along the Skunk River.
+Low Terrace deposits are younger and not overlain by the Peoria loess.
+These terraces are found along Sugar Creek and in many cases may be benched on bedrock.

 Hudson age deposits are associated with fine-grained alluvial, organic, and colluvial sediments and include the DeForest Formation which is subdivided into the Camp Creek, Roberts Creek, and Gunder members.
 These deposits are present in valleys and upland drainages throughout the map area.
-The Holocene low terrace deposits occupy the active channel belt of the Skunk River.
-Both an intermediate and high Holocene terrace are present along the Skunk River and may be several meters above the modern floodplain.
+The Holocene low terrace deposits occupy the active channel belt of Sugar Creek and Little Sugar Creek.
+Both an intermediate and high Holocene terrace are present in some areas and may be several meters above the modern floodplain.
 Due to the difficulty of differentiating these terraces where only one was present, they were combined into one mapping unit.